How to know if you’re starting menopause

 4. Fatigue, poor sleep and emotional changes

 Oestrogen and progesterone are powerful hormones that affect all tissues in the body, including the brain.
-The shifts in hormone levels during perimenopause may lead to mood swings or not sleeping well, causing a variety of emotional changes including lack of motivation, difficulty concentrating, loss of energy and insomnia which can lead to anxiety and depression.
-Learn more in our research: 'More than 1 in 3 people suffer poor sleep.'
+The shifts in hormone levels during perimenopause may lead to mood swings or not sleeping well, causing a variety of emotional changes including:

 5. Weight gain

-These hormonal changes, along with lifestyle factors may increase the risk of weight gain, particularly around the abdomen area, which has been linked with worsening hot flushes and night sweats
+Our gut and hormones are connected, and imbalances in hormones affect the whole body including weight, the appearance of skin, and hair growth and hair thinning.
+Hormonal changes, along with lifestyle factors, increase the risk of weight gain, particularly around the abdomen area, which is also linked with worsening hot flushes and night sweats.

 Tips to help manage weight